MicrobeLab/scCulturePrec-data/data/README.md

-# Single-cell morphological and spectral data
+# Single-cell Morphological and Spectral Data